-It is very clear to any watching the movie that these core values have been tied closely to the narrative.
+It’s very clear to anyone watching the movie that these core values have been tied closely to the narrative.

 An awareness of the troubles in their world, an awareness of the potential causes of those troubles, plus their relationship and respect for nature have all been portrayed.

-Whichever way you choose to look at it, these values have been interwoven in anyway possible.
+Whichever way you choose to look at it, these values have been interwoven in every possible way.

 2. Maui’s representation has been offensive to some.

 Although the grass skirt and necklace have been accepted by Polynesian natives, his tattoos are said to have been culturally misappropriated when it comes to merchandise supporting the movie’s launch.